Graygzou/graygzou-personal-blog/content/en/posts/tipsAndTricks/RaspberryPi.md

 ---
-Title: "Git Cheat Sheet"
+Title: "Raspberry Pi infos"
 Description: TODO
 date: 2020-04-11T18:26:10+02:00
 tags: ["raspberry-pi", "troubleshootings"]
 draft: true
 ---

-# Raspberry Pi infos
+#

 ## Having troubles with your tv screen ?
 1) Run the following commands to know what's going on with your screen and the raspberry pi